rfo909/CFT/doc/Reference.md

 ## The ":N"

-The function Sys.lastResult returns the result from the previous interactive command.
-The Sys.lastResult function takes an optional int parameter for when the result is a list, to obtain value at a position in the list.
+CFT keeps track of the last result in two ways.
+The original is just to remember the last result, nothing more.
+It is available via the Sys.lastResult function.
+But later we found it practical to remember lists and non-lists separately, and the Sys.lastResultList function was added.

+Both these have an optional int parameter indicating the position in the list.
+For Sys.lastResult, if the last result was not a list, sending a list index to it, will produce an error message.

 ```
-lsd
+lsd  # (list directories only)
 cd (Sys.lastResult(3))   # using ()'s to run CFT expression
 ```